 The movie industry often calls for extras to give life to scenes in a story.
 If today's Gospel passage were to be filmed, the extras would be called to a well-positioned river for a shoot.
-The main characters, Jesus and John, would have carefully chosen attire, well-rehearsed movements, and expressions, and dialogue with a crowd of onlookers.
-All this for a scene which is a very significant event in salvation history.
+The main characters, Jesus and John, would have carefully chosen attire, well-rehearsed movements and expressions, and dialogue with a crowd of onlookers.
+All this is for a scene that is a very significant event in salvation history.

 John, the last prophet of the Hebrew Scriptures, proclaims he no longer is the one who is a spiritual director.
-He is stepping down and telling his faithful followers to now proclaim allegiance to someone else.
-For all this to happen smoothly, both leaders and the faithful must shift gears quickly, and this is never done without emotional strain.
-Loyalty has deep ramifications.
-The hopes and fears that accompany this change result in many conversations with self and others.
+He is stepping down and telling his faithful followers to proclaim allegiance to someone else now.
+For all this to happen smoothly, leaders and the faithful must shift gears quickly, which is never done without emotional strain.
+Loyalty has profound ramifications.
+The hopes and fears accompanying this change result in many conversations with self and others.

-Is it a coïncidence that this reading is before the people of our country as the inauguration of a new president takes place, or is it the Holy Spirit appearing for a teaching moment?
-Barack steps down, and Donald assumes the role, just as John and Jesus in a moment of time transition their roles.
+Is it a coincidence that this reading is after our House of Representatives chooses a new Speaker for the people of our country, or is it the Holy Spirit appearing for a teaching moment?
+Nancy steps down, and Kevin assumes the role, just as John and Jesus, in a moment, transition their roles.

-Change can be very emotional creating unity and division.
+Change can be very emotional, creating unity and division.
 It was difficult for the people of Jesus' time to move with their hopes and anxieties from one leader to another.
-It is the same for anyone of us who attempts to scale the hurdles of small and large changes in our life.
+It is the same for anyone who attempts to scale the hurdles of small and significant changes in our life.

-Prayer: May the sevenfold gifts of the Holy Spirit be manifested in our world, church, personal and collective lives as this new year, the new government and any change affects each and all our lives.
-At this time we also ask for prayers as the Blauvelt Dominicans prepare to elect a new leadership team in April.
+Prayer: May the sevenfold gifts of the Holy Spirit be manifested in our world, church, personal and collective lives as this new year, the new government, and any change affects our lives.
+At this time, we also ask for prayers as the Blauvelt Dominicans prepare to elect a new leadership team in April.